Roni006/Roni006/README.md

 Hey, how are you?
 I am Anik, a junior front-end web designer.
 I have been doing this work for quite some time.
 I am a passionate web designer with a keen eye for detail and a flair for creativity.
 My journey in the world of web design began with a deep fascination for blending aesthetics with functionality.
 Over the years, I have honed my skills in HTML, CSS, BOOTSRAP, SASS, PHP, JAVASCRIPT, and JQUERY allowing me to create visually appealing and user-friendly websites.

-Skills: HTML / CSS / BOOTSTRAP / SASS / TAILWINS / JAVASCRIPT / PHP / WORDPRESS / REACT.JS / NEXT.JS / FIREBASE /
+Skills: HTML / CSS / BOOTSTRAP / SASS / TAILWIND / JAVASCRIPT / PHP / WORDPRESS / REACT.JS / NEXT.JS / FIREBASE /

 - 🔭 I’m currently working on WordPress
 - 🌱 I’m currently learning React